deepshikha3/counter/README.md

-# Repository name :  Counter
+# Simple Counter
-( Note to self : Project name under /dist folder is untitled3 so pleas be cautious
+( Note to self : Project name under /dist folder is untitled3 so please be cautious

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.8.